bcgov/aps-infra-platform/documentation/tutorials/quick-start.md

 What you have setup:

-- Route to your service, via the vanity url: `<MYSERVICE>.dev.api.gov.bc.ca`
+- Route to your service, via the vanity URL: `<MYSERVICE>-dev-api-gov-bc-ca.test.api.gov.bc.ca/`
+  - If this service were created on the production instance of the API Services Portal, the vanity URL would be `<MYSERVICE>.dev.api.gov.bc.ca`
 - Protected by an SSL `*.api.gov.bc.ca` certificate
 - Protected with the Client Credential grant using OCIO SSO Gold cluster
 - Separation of concerns for authentication and authorization